vincentjzy/OpenCorr/7_Software_with_GUI.md

 Figure 7.7 shows the interface for strain calculation.
-You may recalculate the strains based on the previously obtained DIC results.
+We can recalculate the strains based on the previously obtained DIC results.
 Parameters like subregion size and ZNCC threshold can be adjusted to get reliable results, according to the yellow circle and points within it (they will be displayed when the box "Show subregion" is checked).

 ![image](./img/gui_strain_calculation.png)